 “Oh yea?
 White tamales.
 They didn’t have any kind of chile sauce huh?

 My father’s usually serious face lit up with a smirk on his face and a twinkle in his eyes.

 “That’s right.
 No sauce.
 No meat.
 Just the masa, (Wow!
 What would those “masa to filling” ratio police say to that?!) kneaded and prepared with a perfect amount of salt!”

 What?!
 These were mi abuelas special tamales?
 These are the ones he remembered most?

-“White tamales; plain salted masa salted wrapped in the corn husk.
+“White tamales; plain salted masa wrapped in a corn husk.
 Why did she do that?”

 The smile remained on his face as he explained.